jeddtony/maker-checker/README.md

 ## Constraints
 This code did not take into consideration the size of the DB.
 As a result, no pagination was done in the responses.

+No admin middleware was set up because this code as built be used only by admins.

 Queues were not used in order to prevent issues that might arise as a result of setting up queues and running jobs on queues.

 It also uses soft deletes for deleting data.